 The Audit Committee charter is available in the "Corporate Governance" section of the "Investors" page of our website located at www.medpace.com.
-As of December 31, 2019, the members of the Audit Committee are Mr. Carley, Mr. Davenport and Mr. Kraft, all of whom meet the independence requirements under Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the rules of NASDAQ, including those related to Audit Committee membership.
+As of December 31, 2020, the members of the Audit Committee are Mr. Carley, Mr. Davenport and Mr. Kraft, all of whom meet the independence requirements under Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the rules of NASDAQ, including those related to Audit Committee membership.
 Mr. Carley serves as the Chairperson of the Audit Committee.
 The members of our Audit Committee meet the requirements for financial literacy under the applicable rules of NASDAQ.
 Our Board has determined that Mr. Carley is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K.

-The Audit Committee met four (4) times in 2019 and each member of the Audit Committee attended 100% of the meetings during the period in which he served as a director.
+The Audit Committee met four (4) times in 2020 and each member of the Audit Committee attended 100% of the meetings.